ted-ross/transom/input/discussion.md

 Mailing lists are the primary means of collaboration at Qpid.

- - *Users* - Raise general questions, find out how a feature works, or ask about any problems you encounter.
+ - *Users* - Raise general questions, find out how a feature works, or ask about any problems you encounter
- - *Developers* - Discuss the ongoing development of Qpid.
+ - *Developers* - Discuss the ongoing development of Qpid

 ### Search messages